Luigi-PastorePica/w4111-Databases/HW_Assignments/HW1_Template/README.md

 3. Remove (delete) TestTable.csv from the tests directory.
 When t_save is run again, it will then create a new TestTable.csv file.

 ###How rdb_table_tests works

 All methods perform their operations on tables stored in a MySQL database.
 An RDBDataTable object is instantiated inside each of the tests.
-This is done because the connection information might differ slightly from test to test.
+This is done because of 2 reasons: 1. the connection information might differ slightly from test to test.
+2. This allows for each test to be performed independently from the status of other instances, even if in theory those instances might have been identical.

 ### Notes for rdb_table_tests.py